jneidel/dotfiles/README.md

 | Chameleon | Easily spoof user-agents & more | [firefox](https://addons.mozilla.org/en-US/firefox/addon/chameleon-ext/) [git](https://github.com/sereneblue/chameleon) |

 For an more infos on why these plugins are important view [privacytools.io](https://www.privacytools.io/#addons).

-[See my exported settings](.firefox-extension-data/readme.md) for some of the addons.

 </details>